happy-clib/hac_template/README.md

 sudo make install
 ```

-After installation, the header files are in `/usr/include/sum` while the static and dynamic libraries are in the `/usr/lib`.
+After installation, the header files are in the `/usr/include/sum` while the static and dynamic libraries are in the `/usr/lib`.

 ## Usage

+> The following is sample code usage description:

 ```c
 #include <stdio.h>